How I Stopped Worrying and Learned to Love Eberron

 - Blood of Vol followers are called Seekers, alluding to their constant seeking for eternal life and divinity within.
 They are often seen in red and black (blood’s most common colors), and the most pious usually shave their heads as a sign of reverence to their own blood.

-- Most clergy are church members with a good amount of faith and knowledge of the faith’s teachings, who apply to a local temple head.
+- Hierarchy: Most clergy are church members with a good amount of faith and knowledge of the faith’s teachings, who apply to a local temple head.
 After a rigorous application process and a Sacrement of Blood, the applicant takes 1-2 year apprenticeship in the church, and if deemed worthy, will be initiated.
 Temple heads and priests answer to abactors, Vol clerics who oversee large parishes and regions.
 An important distinction is that abactors are not bishops, but agents of the Crimson Covenant, the ruling council of the church who adminsters the religion’s functions from Atur in northern Karrnath.

 - Prayers and rituals: Most Vol prayers are directed to the Seekers themselves, used as a mantra to remember their blood’s power.
 Masses are expansions on this theme, but also include special focus on recent births and deaths, sometimes within the parish, but sometimes for seemingly random individuals outside the faith.
 Other life events, like weddings, are not celebrated by the church, as they have no direct tie to life or death.